-Given the poor incentives facing medical care providers, the obvious question is why payers do not intervene.
+Given the poor incentives transmitted to medical care providers, the obvious question is why payers do not intervene.
 Payers for medical care could significantly affect the productivity of the system.
 For example, payers could ensure the flow of appropriate information by requiring providers to adopt and use interoperable electronic medical records.
 They could also move to quality-based payment systems to incentivize more efficient care.

-The 'payers' here could be one of several groups: insurers, the employers who contract with them, or other firms that purchase and manage the care from individual providers (for example, a multispecialty practice or an oncology care management company).
+The 'payers' here include insurers, the employers who contract with them, or third firms that purchase and manage the care from individual providers (for example, a multispecialty practice or an oncology care management company).
 Why do they not do so?
 Four explanations have been proposed.

 Network externalities.
 The first explanation for lack of insurer change is network externalities - a single payer finds it difficult to have compensation arrangements that are substantially different from other payers.
-Medicare and Medicaid together account for about 40 percent of acute care payments, leaving about 50 percent for private insurance.
-Within the private insurance market, there might be three or four large insurers, leading to average market share of about 15 percent.
-It is difficult for an insurer to fundamentally change the practice of medicine when the insurer accounts for only 15 percent of the market.
-For example, even an insurer that put 20 percent of a physician's revenue at risk for poor performance would affect only 3 percent of the typical provider's income.
+Medicare and Medicaid together account for about 40 percent of acute care payments, and private insurance is another 40 percent.
+Within the private insurance market, there might be three or four large insurers, for an average market share by each plan of about 10 percent.
+It is difficult for an insurer to fundamentally change the practice of medicine when it accounts for only 10 percent of the market.
+For example, even an insurer that put 20 percent of a physician's revenue at risk for poor performance would affect only 2 percent of the typical provider's income.
 Given the fixed cost associated with provider change, this incentive system is unlikely to do much good.